Looking for things to do in Nafplio Greece? Look no further.

 Walk the Length of Vasileos Konstadinou Street (Megalos Dromos)

 Commence your walk along Vasileos Konstadinou street at Nafplio’s central Syntagma square.
-Follow the street along to the archaeological museum, where fascinating displays tell a tale of the city’s past.
+Follow the street along to the Archaeological Museum.

 Admire the Architectural Influences of Different Cultures

 Over the centuries, Nafplio has been invaded and conquered by various nations.
 The Turks, the Arabs, and the Venetians all came to Nafplio, and they have certainly left their mark on the city.

 In Nafplio, old Ottoman mosques sit beside grand Venetian fortresses and neoclassical structures.
 Keep your eyes peeled to admire this architectural mishmash.

 Look out for Trianon, an old mosque in Syntagma square.
 The structure has boasted many different purposes over the years.

 It was converted into a Christian temple, before being re-converted into a mosque, and then converted once again to become a theatre!
 The old parliament building “Vouleftiko” is another former mosque.
 It is an interesting example of Ottoman architecture.